StevenBlack/intl/readme.md

 So there are two ways to do it.

-The Curremcy strategy is not like the others.
+The Currency strategy is not like the others.
 The INTL toolkit currency strategy is a little different from other strategies in three important respects:

 * currencies are *locale*-specific, not language-specific.